arizonaCameraLab/ASDP_Render_Module/README.md

       not recognize the target due to camera distortion and if it is made too large, then it will recognize the incorrect target when the actual target moves out of the image due to incorrect initial position estimates.
+    - **Note:** When there are two targets, the further target should be listed first in the configuration file.
+It will be used for camera orientation estimation, both targets will have their lateral positions optimized.

 The workflow is as follows:
 - **Prepare configuration files:**